tprunarsson/HafrallX64/README.md

 # HafrallX64

-Here you will find the Win64 program Hafrall (2024).
-It does not need any other files, it is standalone.
-You may have some complaints about it might be dangerous (because its an .EXE file), but trust me its safe to run :)
+### Downloading the Hafrall Program

+You can download the Win64 version of the program, `Hafrall`, directly from the GitHub repository:

+- **Location**: [bin/Hafrall3.exe](https://github.com/your-repository-link/bin/Hafrall3.exe) *(replace with actual link)*

+The program is fully standalone and does not require any additional files to run.

+**Important**: Some browsers or antivirus software may flag `.exe` files as potentially unsafe for download.
+This is a common precaution due to the nature of executable files.
+However, rest assured that `Hafrall3.exe` is safe to use.

+To proceed with the download:
+- You may need to allow the download manually if your browser blocks it.
+- After downloading, simply run the `.exe` file to start using the program.

-The data file included is for the 2023 Spring Survey.
+The data/ includes the 2023 Spring Survey.

 ![see screenshot](images/screenshot.png)